 Northeast London neighbourhoods such as Islington, Hackney and the Docklands have become increasingly popular with young families in recent years, and from the amount of emails I receive asking advice about primary schools in the area, it seems like schools have not been able to keep up with the demand.
-The Gatehouse School previously featured among my school visits is so oversubscribed some parents can’t even get a place if they register their 6 month old.
-Other popular prep schools are Charterhouse Square School and the Lyceum that tend to feed into the City of London School, but like many Central London schools, they tend to offer very little outdoor space and are oversubscribed.
-St Paul’s Cathedral School is very popular as well, but registration is already closed for the entry into year 2015, 2016 and 2017!
+The Gatehouse School previously featured among our school visits is so oversubscribed some parents can’t even get a place if they register their 6 month old.
+Other popular prep schools are Charterhouse Square School and the Lyceum, but like many Central London schools, they tend to offer very little outdoor space.
+St Paul’s Cathedral School is very popular as well, but registration is ideally recommended before a child’s first birthday (at birth is best).

 A little relief has been provided by the opening of the Faraday School in the Docklands as part of the New Model School group (I have mentioned the school in the list of most affordable Central London private schools).
-A slightly more alternative choice is the Dallington School in Islington where pupils don’t wear a school uniform and call teachers by the first name.
-It is strong in the arts and pastoral care and popular with liberal families, but they also get good senior school results.
-Even further on the alternative spectrum is the Gower School which has a very popular Montessori nursery school, while word on the street seems to be that the main school does very well for some children but not so well for others who may need more structure.
+A slightly more alternative choice is the Dallington School in Islington,where pupils don’t wear a school uniform and call teachers by the first name.
+It is strong in the arts and pastoral care and popular with liberal families.
+Even further on the alternative spectrum is the Gower School which has a very popular Montessori nursery school, while word on the street seems to be that the main school does very well for some children but not so well for others.

 Particularly in the borough of Islington, you can also find many highly rated state primary schools if you manage to live within shrinking catchment areas.
-Yerbury Primary School has an outstanding Ofsted and excellent SATS results, as do the Catholic school St Paul’s and Peter and the community primaries William Tyndale, Canonbury and Thornhill, which all seem to get excellent parent reviews.
-If you happen to be working in Canary Wharf, also don’t forget you could live in North London neighbourhoods St John’s Wood or Hampstead and commute via the modern Jubilee Line.
+The community primaries William Tyndale, Canonbury and Thornhill all perform highly and seem to get excellent parent reviews.
+If you happen to be working in Canary Wharf, don’t forget you could live in North London neighbourhoods St John’s Wood or Hampstead and commute via the modern Jubilee Line.

 What do parents do when they can’t get a place at oversubscribed state primaries or prep schools or they are looking for a school with better facilities and outdoor space?
 One school that is already popular with East London families following the 11+ and increasing in popularity during the primary years due to its bus service to London boroughs of Docklands, Hackney, Islington and East Ham is the Forest School, located on the edge of Epping Forest in north east London.
 Its beautiful campus is built around the School’s original Georgian and Victorian buildings and is surrounded by green space.